Santiago Solari: Real Madrid

 Solari started working as a manager in 2013, first being in charge of Real Madrid's youths.
 Ahead of the 2016–17 season, he was appointed at the reserves who competed in Segunda División B.

 On 29 October 2018, Solari was named caretaker manager of the first team after the dismissal of Julen Lopetegui.
 He assumed the role the next day, and became the official coach 14 days later because in Spain no club was allowed to have a caretaker for more than two weeks.
 He won the FIFA Club World Cup during his tenure, extending Real's reign in the competition to three consecutive titles.

-Solari was sacked on 11 March 2019.
+Solari was sacked on 11 March 2019, following a humiliating elimination from the UEFA Champions League by Ajax.

-América
+Club América

 On 29 December 2020, Solari was unveiled as the new manager of Club América from Mexico after signing a two-year contract, replacing the fired Miguel Herrera.
 He did not obtain his work permit in time, and as a result could not be on the sideline for the team's opening match of the season against Atlético San Luis.
-He made his Liga MX debut the following week in a 1–0 away defeat to C.F.
-Monterrey, and earned his first win against FC Juárez on 26 January.
-He led the side to a second-place finish in the general table, but was eliminated in the quarter-finals by C.F.
-Pachuca.
+He made his Liga MX debut the following week in a 1–0 away defeat to Monterrey, and earned his first win against Juárez on 26 January.
+He led the side to a second-place finish in the general table, but was eliminated in the quarter-finals by Pachuca.

 América began the Apertura 2021 tournament with four victories and one draw from five matches, taking Solari's total tally with the club to 18 wins from his first 27 games, tying the mark set by Leo Beenhakker during the 1994–95 campaign.
 He guided them to the final of the CONCACAF Champions League in late October, losing 1–0 to Monterrey.
 The team finished the Apertura regular phase first in the table with 37 points, though once again falling at the quarter-final stage, being ousted by Club Universidad Nacional 3–1 on aggregate; they had managed to remain unbeaten at home throughout the 2021 calendar year (winning 13 and drawing three).

-Solari was dismissed on 2 March 2022, after a poor run of results.
+Solari was dismissed on 2 March 2022, after a poor run of results, departing after eight games in the Grita México Clausura 2022.

 Style of play

-A dynamic and versatile winger, with excellent technical ability, Solari was mainly known for his dribbling skills, although he was also an accurate passer and was capable of striking the ball from distance with both feet.
+A dynamic and versatile left-footed winger, with excellent technical ability, Solari was mainly known for his dribbling skills, although he was also an accurate passer and was capable of striking the ball from distance with both feet.